- Interview First Principles

 This is a big one.
 What I look for is one of two approaches; the first is the über-lockdown approach, i.e. “To control access to information as much as possible, sir!”
 While admirable, this again shows a bit of immaturity.
 Not really in a bad way, just not quite what I’m looking for.
 A much better answer in my view is something along the lines of, “To help the organization succeed.”

-What’s the difference between a threat, vulnerability, and a risk?
+What’s the difference between a threat, vulnerability,

 As weak as the CISSP is as a security certification it does teach some good concepts.
 Knowing basics like risk, vulnerability, threat, exposure, etc. (and being able to differentiate them) is important for a security professional.
-Ask as many of these as you’d like, but keep in mind that there are a few differing schools on this.
+Ask as many of these as you’d like, but keep in mind that there are a few different schools on this.
 Just look for solid answers that are self-consistent.

 what would your priorities be?
-[Imagine you start on day one with no knowledge of the environment]
+Imagine you start on day one with no knowledge of the environment.

 We don’t need a list here; we’re looking for the basics.
 Where is the important data?
 Who interacts with it?
 Network diagrams.
 Visibility touch points.
 Ingress and egress filtering.
 Previous vulnerability assessments.
 What’s being logged an audited?
 Etc. The key is to see that they could quickly prioritize, in just a few seconds, what would be the most important things to learn in an unknown situation.

 what’s more important to focus on: threats or vulnerabilities?

 This one is opinion-based, and we all have opinions.
-Focus on the quality of the argument put forth rather than whether or not they they chose the same as you, necessarily.
+Focus on the quality of the argument put forth rather than whether or not they chose the same as you, necessarily.
 My answer to this is that vulnerabilities should usually be the main focus since we in the corporate world usually have little control over the threats.